 Accurate definitions are determined by ones service or product and call for working harder than usual.
 And that’s the rub most sellers avoid.
 It means you have narrowed down, say, your enterprise resource software to a specific person who you need to pitch it to.
 You can even define this person’s interests and likely places she can be found.

 It is true that loans are for everyone and holiday homes are for the wealthy.
-However, the prudent salesperson leaves this definition to marketing and companies strategic discussions.
+However, the prudent salesperson leaves this definition to the marketing department and company’s strategic discussions.
 Such general definitions make sense there as are used to describe a potential market.
 But they are the map; selling is the actual territory.
 Specificity is king.